icopy-site/awesome-cn/docs/awesome/awesome-appsec.md

 ### [PureSec FunctionShield](https://www.puresec.io/function-shield)

-FunctionShield 是一个 100% 免费的 AWS Lambda 安全和 Google Cloud Functions 安全库，它使开发人员能够轻松地对无服务器运行时实施严格的安全控制.
+FunctionShield is a 100% free AWS Lambda security and Google Cloud Functions security library that equips developers with the ability to easily enforce strict security controls on serverless runtimes.

 ## Android